 10. Take a bus tour

-If you are keen to get a narrated tour while seeing the city’s main sights and attractions, then riding on a city sightseeing bus is a must.
-Conveniently accessible with a hop-on hop-off ticket, you can get off, and explore the sights that interest you most.
+If you’re keen to get a narrated tour while seeing the city’s main sights and attractions, then book a bus tour to take you around New York at night.

 11. Get a drink at a rooftop bar